gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - Domain Key Identified Main (DKIM) : It is an **email authentication method** that allows the receiver of an email to **verify that it was sent by an authorized mail server** and **was not altered in transit**
 - E-Discovery : The process of identifying, collecting and producing electronically stored information
 - Supervisory Control and Data Acquisition (SCADA) : It is a  control system architecture used to monitor and manage industrial processes.
 It combines hardware and software to collect real-time data from sensors and devices, process and analyze it, and provide operators with a graphical interface to supervise and control operations.
+- Deauthentication : Commonly associated with wireless network.
+This attack mostly cause loss of connectivity.
+- Federation : Allows members of an organization to authenticate using credentials from another organization
+- Mean Time Before Failures (MTBF) : Prediction on how often a repairable system will fail
+- Recovery Time Objectives (RTO) : Objectives required to restore a particular service level
+- Mean Time To Restore (MTTR) : The amount of time requires to restore a component

 ---